Multitask Pointer Network for Multi-Representational Parsing: Acknowledgments

 \section{Acknowledgments}

-This work has received funding from the European Research Council (ERC), under the European Union's Horizon 2020 research and innovation programme (FASTPARSE, grant agreement No 714150), from the ANSWER-ASAP project (TIN2017-85160-C2-1-R) from MINECO, and from Xunta de Galicia (ED431B 2017/01).
-The CITIC research center has been funded by Xunta de Galicia and the European Union (European Regional Development Fund - Galicia 2014-2020 Program), by grant ED431G 2019/01.
+We acknowledge the European Research Council (ERC), which has funded this research under the European Union’s Horizon 2020 research and innovation programme (FASTPARSE, grant agreement No 714150), ERDF/MICINN-AEI (ANSWER-ASAP, TIN2017-85160-C2-1-R; SCANNER-UDC, PID2020-113230RB-C21), Xunta de Galicia (ED431C 2020/11), and Centro de Investigaci\'on de Galicia ``CITIC'', funded by Xunta de Galicia and the European Union (ERDF - Galicia 2014-2020 Program), by grant ED431G 2019/01.
+Funding for open access charge: Universidade da Coruña/CISUG.